What Are Indian Water Chestnuts?

 The nuts can be eaten raw, though they are usually boiled.
 When they are dried, they can be milled into a flour called singhara atta, or chestnut flour, which is used to make Indian roti or flatbread.

 This flour is used to prepare foods for religious festivals, including Navratri.
 It is an allowed food during fasting days because it is not made of grain.
-The preparation of one such dish, singhara poori, the fried Indian bread, can be watched in the video below.
+The preparation of two such dishes, singhara poori, and singhara roti, 2 types of Indian bread, can be watched in the videos below.